ajk1889/number-generator/README.md

 `start` value should never be greater than `end` value.
 The behaviour is not defined in that case.

 ### Range header support
-This module perfectly supports Range headers (Single range only).
+This module supports Range headers (Single range only).
 The download can be stopped and resumed without requiring to start from beginning.

 ### Data share mode